Skip to content

 process_request(request: HttpRequest) -> None

-Set GUC variables based on the authenticated user.
+Set GUC variables on all configured databases.

 Source code in django_rls_tenants/tenants/middleware.py